-The vehicle certificate of title is a document that establishes the owner of a car.
-If you’re buying or selling a vehicle, it is crucial to transfer the ownership of the car to the new owner.
+A car's certificate of title is a legal document that proves who owns it.
+If you’re buying or selling a vehicle, it’s critical to transfer the title correctly and legally.

 What Is a Car Title Transfer?

 A car title transfer is the process of changing ownership of a vehicle.
 Usually, it occurs at the conclusion of a used car transaction, after a buyer sends payment to a seller.